DanHodges/GuitarLocker/src/Wildermuth/wwwroot/lib/travelmap/readme.md

 // Your Script Goes Here
 ```

-Once you have the scripts, it's usage is simply calling createMap and specifying the stops and selector:
+Once you have the scripts, it's usage is simply calling createMap and specifying the SoundClips and selector:

 ```
 // JavaScript
 var map = travelMap.createMap({
-  stops: [
+  SoundClips: [
     {
       lat: 33.748995,
       long: -84.387982,